 6. Hey Google, When Should I Deliver?

 Lance Reynolds has seen plenty of operators recently who have slimmed down or cut their delivery service entirely during traditional restaurant hours, because they’ve dug into their Google Analytics data and found that they’re getting search activity during late night hours.
 Watch the clip to see how some of his customers have shifted their business model to capitalize on the late-night diner crowd.
-For more info on late night diners, check out a favorite Food Fanatics article.

 7. Get Experiential

 Chef Tanabe has shifted his restaurant strategy to grow check averages by turning visits to his restaurants into an experience.
 He says to think of ways to switch your diners from “dinner and a movie” to making dinner with you an entertaining experience.
 Think open kitchens, tableside prep and “Instagrammable” moments.
 If you can keep diners engaged with you for two hours instead of one, you’ll better leverage – in a world of flat restaurant traffic – every diner that walks through your door.

 Zia Ahmed, director of food service at Ohio State University, says traceability and sourcing – and food tribes – have become a huge part of college and university dining.
 Being transparent on your menu and catering to these types of diners will become crucial to success when serving those who associate with very specific dietary tribes (think paleo, keto, whole30).
 Allowing the diner to make the choice for themselves – based on menu transparency – is key.
 You can’t satisfy every diner with every dietary restriction, but if you describe ingredients on the menu, the diner is empowered to choose for themselves.